Lesson 3: Use Action Steps and Plugins

 Next, you’ll add a Whois action step to the Welcome Workflow you created in Lessons 1 and 2:

-- Navigate to your Welcome Workflow by clicking on the Active option in the “Workflows” section of the side navigation.
+- Navigate to your Welcome Workflow by clicking on the Workflows section from the side navigation.

-- Click on the three dots on the right side of the “Welcome Workflow” card and click on the Create Draft or Edit Draft option.
-This opens the Workflow Builder for your new “Welcome Workflow” draft.
+- Click on the three dots on the right side of the “Welcome Workflow” card and click on the Edit in Builder option.
+This opens the Workflow Builder for your new “Welcome Workflow” workflow.

 - To edit the trigger, click on the trigger icon on your workflow canvas to open the trigger configuration panel.